 Interest owed is pegged to the prevailing OA interest rate and will start to accrue from the time the OA savings are withdrawn until the education loan is fully paid.
 This interest is calculated on a monthly basis.

 Repayment must be made in cash either in one lump sum or by monthly instalments over a maximum period of 12 years.
 You can use the CPF Education Loan Repayment Period Calculator and Monthly Instalment Rate Calculator to decide on a suitable loan repayment arrangement.
 You can increase the monthly repayment amounts or make a final lump sum settlement at any time.

 As with all loans, paying down your loan as soon as you can is a good idea because it allows you to save on total amount of interest you pay (which reduces the cost of borrowing).
 In the case of CPF monies, early repayment allows the CPF member you borrowed from to use the returned CPF monies for investing, buying a property, drawing out for their retirement, or simply earning the risk-free interest from the CPF Board rather than from you.

 Application for deferment of repayment is possible if the student is serving National Service, or if they have gone on to study another full-time course, or is unemployed.
-You can also apply to waive the loan repayment if you meet waiver conditions.
+Due to the economic situation in recent years, individuals with financial difficulties may also submit a request to defer repayment or repay at a lower monthly installment rate for up to a year.
+You can apply to waive the loan repayment if you meet the waiver conditions.